christian-eyrich/2021-07-01-git-basics/README.md

   - if you run `git checkout <HASH>` without the <FILE>
   - You can fix this by running `git checkout main`

+- git ignores empty folders
+- use .gitkeep to keep a folder
+- use .gitignore to ignore files